Ahmad Shah Durrani: Early life

 Ahmad Shah was born between 1720 and 1722, with sources differing on whether his birthplace was in Herat in present-day Afghanistan; or Multan in present-day Pakistan.
-Modern scholarship generally favors Multan as his birthplace.
+Modern scholarship generally favours Multan as his birthplace.
 However, this is disputed by historian Sajjad Nejatie, who argues the majority of sources from Ahmad Shah's time state he was born in Herat and not in Multan, including the Tarikh-i Ahmad Shahi, a primary source commissioned by Ahmad Shah himself.

-His father, Zaman Khan, was the emir of Herat.
-Zaman Khan had died in 1721, as a result, Ahmad Shah was raised alongside his brother Zulfiqar Khan in Shindand and Farah.
+His father, Zaman Khan, was the Sultan of Herat.
+Zaman Khan had died in 1721, and as a result, Ahmad Shah was raised alongside his brother Zulfiqar Khan in Shindand and Farah.
 In the mid-1720s, Zulfiqar Khan was invited to rule Herat.
-Ahmad Shah doesn't appear in historical records again until 1731–1732, when Zulfiqar Khan was defeated by the Iranian monarch Nader Shah.
+Ahmad Shah does not appear in historical records again until 1731–1732, when Zulfiqar Khan was defeated by the Iranian monarch Nader Shah.
 This forced both Zulfiqar Khan and Ahmad Shah to flee to Kandahar, where they remained political prisoners of Hussain Hotak, the Hotak king.

 After Nader Shah conquered Kandahar, Ahmad Shah and Zulfiqar Khan were freed.
 Ahmad Shah spent much of his early life in the service of Nader Shah.
 Accompanying him on his invasion of India between 1738 and 1739.
 Ahmad Shah was later resettled in Mazandaran along with his brother.
 According to the Encyclopædia Iranica, Ahmad Shah may have been appointed governor of Mazandaran.
 After the death of his brother, Ahmad Shah enlisted in the Afsharid military in 1742.
 Some sources suggest only Zulfiqar Khan went to Mazandaran, while Ahmad Shah remained in Nader Shah's service as an officer.

 During Nader Shah's invasion of India, Ahmad Shah possibly commanded a regiment of Durrani tribesmen.
 His forces participated in the sacking of Delhi and were involved in massacres during the invasion.
 According to legend, Nizam ul-Mulk, the Mughal governor of Hyderabad, supposedly an expert in physiognomy, predicted Ahmad Shah would become king.
 Nader Shah is said to have taken notice, clipping part of Ahmad Shah's ear as a symbolic gesture, reportedly saying: "When you become a king, this will remind you of me".
 Nader Shah also requested Ahmad Shah be generous with his descendants.
-Nejatie is skeptical of the account, and remarks that evidence of Ahmad Shah being fully involved in the campaign is inconclusive.
+Nejatie is sceptical of the account, and remarks that evidence of Ahmad Shah being fully involved in the campaign is inconclusive.

 In 1744, Ahmad Shah was promoted to Nader Shah's personal staff.
 In a campaign against the Ottomans, Ahmad Shah distinguished himself and was permitted to raise a contingent of 3–4,000 Durrani tribesmen by Nader Shah.
 The unit became one of Nader Shah's most trusted units, and he increasingly relied on it to suppress the influence of his other commanders, whom he suspected of plotting a rebellion or his assassination.